-SGF assists grassroots Native organizations or community projects accomplish their work by providing small grants.
-Please see (Grant Making Guidelines) for complete guidelines for submitting a proposal to SGF.
+We assist grassroots Native organizations and community projects accomplish their work by providing small grants.
+Please see our Grants Information for complete guidelines for submitting a proposal to the Seventh Generation Fund.

-Affiliates are Native communities or organizations who come “in-house” with SGF.
-Being an Affiliate allows a group to direct its efforts towards accomplishing its goals and objectives while SGF assists with administration, technical training, fiscal management, program oversight and organizational development.
+Affiliates are Native community organizations who the Seventh Generation Fund serves as a fiscal sponsor.
+Becoming an Affiliate allows a group to operate as a registered nonprofit and direct its efforts towards accomplishing its goals and objectives while we assist with administration, technical training, fiscal management, program oversight and organizational development.
 Please see Affiliates for list of current Affiliates and to read more about our Affiliate program.

 Seventh Generation Fund also provides a variety of services at our Keeping the Homefires Burning gatherings; affiliate training workshops, onsite visits, consultations, regional training forums, youth camps and training sessions related to specific projects or issues.
 We often design workshops in response to requests from our affiliates and projects.
 We provide training materials that are created especially for the workshops and also make available detailed reports about the events.